zauster/riot/README.md

 Installation
 ------------

-As this package is still in development, I can not yet be installed through CRAN.
+As this package is still in development, it can not yet be installed through CRAN.

 This development version can, however, be installed using the `devtools` package:

 ```r
 if (!require('devtools')) install.packages('devtools')